sarcXD/covlet-gen/README.md

 **Required:** The flag `--out`, followed by the cover letter file name you want like `cover-letter-test`.
 This will generate a file called **cover-letter-test.pdf** in the project **output** folder.

-## Cover letter logs
+## Detecting for an already generated role

+One of the most valuable feature for me is when covlet-gen lets me know if I have already applied to a company for that specific role before.
-covlet-gen makes a local log of the company and role you generated a cover letter for along with a timestamp of when you last applied to the company for that role.
-So when you next apply for that role, it'll put up a prompt letting you know you might be applying again.
+It does so by making a local log of the company and role you generated a cover letter for along with a timestamp of when you last applied to the company for that role.
+So when you next apply for that role.
+Then next time you generate a cover letter it'll put up a prompt letting you know you might be re-applying for something.